colman423/phase-timeline-challenge/README.md

 ### Playhead Visibility

 We can put `Playhead` under `Ruler`, so that we can reduce code for calculating `hidden`.
 Just let the css do for us.

-## Git Logs

-- Most of commits are done within 30 minutes, it's because I used to rearrange every commits before pushing and submitting PR.

-- Personally I have below commit prefix, but it depends on team convention and team rules.

-  - `impl`: Implement features.
-Implement non-features functions.
-Implement testing.

-  - `fix`: Fix bugs

-  - `refator`: Improve the readiblity, maintainbility or extensibility.
-Behaviors should not be changed.

-  - `chore`: Things that is not so important.

-  - `doc`: Updating documents.

-  - `debug, tmp`: Add some things for debug.
-Normally it should not be pushed, but I made mistake this time and I don't want to force push the `main` branch to fix it.

 ## TODO